Text Link

 In many cases, the restrictive eating behaviors of anorexia nervosa will present as someone continually declining to eat, possibly by telling others they’ve already eaten or aren’t feeling hungry.
 It’s not uncommon for people struggling with AN to skip out on social occasions involving food all together.

-The person may engage in food-related rituals, including pushing food around their plate but not taking any bites of it, eating food in certain orders, or only taking big or tiny bites of what they’re eating.
-Restrictive eating behaviors can also manifest as extreme control over one’s diet, through methods like keeping a strict eye on calorie counts, portions, or nutritional content.
+The person may engage in food-related rituals and other notable eating habits, including pushing food around their plate but not taking any bites of it, eating food in certain orders, or only taking big or tiny bites of what they’re eating.
+Restrictive eating behaviors can also manifest as extreme control over one’s diet, through methods like keeping a strict eye on calorie counts, portions, or nutritional content in order to prevent weight gain.

 And concerns over weight gain and poor self-esteem and body image can frequently look like a fixation on the topics of body weight, size, shape, or appearance, whether in general or about the person in particular.
 Sensitivity and visible distress around these topics is also common in people with AN.